 DELIVERY Face to face Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS Use of ICT in teaching, TECHNOLOGY communication with students Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described Lectures 35 in detail.
-Literature review 40 Lectures, seminars, laboratory practice, fieldwork, Assignments 35 study and analysis of bibliography, tutorials, Exercises 15 placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Total 125 according to the principles of the ECTS STUDENT PERFORMANCE EVALUATION Written exams in Greek/English h, short-answer questions Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+Literature review 40 Lectures, seminars, laboratory practice, fieldwork, Assignments 35 study and analysis of bibliography, tutorials, Exercises 15 placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Total 125 according to the principles of the ECTS STUDENT PERFORMANCE EVALUATION Written exams in Greek/English n, short-answer questions Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students. and it and where me, are accessible to stodems.